ideas-lab-nus/vizpro/docs/User Guide.md

   );
 }
 ```
- - The localhost will automatically render the component on saving
+ - The localhost will automatically render the component on saving.

 ## Definitions